FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_troubleshootCommonProblems/t_st_servicesDoNotStart/c_st_incorrect_host_name_IP_in_host_file.md

     "title": "Incorrect host name and IP address in the host file", "linkTitle": "Incorrect host name and IP address in the host file", "weight": "270"
-}Verify that the correct IP addresses are in the `hosts` file for each system running <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>.
+}Verify that the correct IP addresses are in the `hosts` file for each system running {{< SecureTransport/componentshortname  >}}.
 Look in the hosts file for an entry for each host name with the correct IP address.
 This file is located in the /`etc` directory on UNIX-based systems.
 The `hosts` file can be found in the `WINNT\System32\drivers` directory on Windows Server.

 Entries in the hosts file have the following format: